 The agency has had its current name, Catholic Charities of Los Angeles, Inc., since 1986 and is the social service arm of the Archdiocese of Los Angeles.
 To most effectively manage the delivery of social services, Catholic Charities’ operations are divided into five service areas that coincide with the Pastoral Regions of the Archdiocese.
 This structure enables the agency to maintain a presence in communities with the greatest needs while sharing common resources and administrative overhead.

 Catholic Charities strives to find permanent solutions to crisis situations by offering clients the tools and resources they need to achieve greater self-reliance and stability in their lives.
 Services are provided to anyone who comes to the agency in need, regardless of race, ethnicity, gender, age or religious belief.

 Today, Catholic Charities operates 22 community centers and seven homeless shelters, as well as over 50 programs serving the poor including: food pantries; thrift stores; in-home services for homebound seniors; refugee resettlement; youth employment services; counseling; affordable before-and-after-school child care; immigration assistance; pre-school for children of low income families; and temporary worker centers.
 In addition, the agency oversees Catholic Youth Organization (CYO), which coordinates interscholastic athletics for elementary schools of the Archdiocese of Los Angeles.

-During the past fiscal year, Catholic Charities delivered over 1.25 million services to almost 300,000 individuals, most of whom were women and children.
+During the past fiscal year, Catholic Charities delivered almost 900,000 services to approximately 250,000 individuals, most of whom were women and children.
 Catholic Charities of Los Angeles, Inc. is accredited by the Council on Accreditation for Children and Family Services.